Often when you are compiling your sourcecode in Gitlab you will want to push some changes back to the repository, for instance a created commit

 - git push origin v$VERSION --no-verify

 When doing 🧙♀️ magic ✨ I always like to add as much clarity and traceability as possible.
-This is why the commit contains the robot emoji to indicate that it was automation and also why the commit contains a traceback to the gitlab pipeline ( "For further reference see $CI_PIPELINE_URL") which leverages the CI_PIPELINE_URL environment variable to create a bi-directional relationship between the commit and the point of origin where it was created.
+This is why the commit contains the robot emoji to indicate that it was automation and also why the commit contains a traceback to the gitlab pipeline ( "For further reference see $CI_PIPELINE_URL"

-⚠️ We use [skip ci] in the tags commit message to prevent a recursive build pipeline which tags itself to build and tag itself and.. well, that wouldn't be enjoyable...
+in the tags commit message to prevent a recursive build pipeline which tags itself to build and tag itself and.. well, that wouldn't be enjoyable...

-You are now able to push commits/tags/.. to your repository from within your gitlab-ci pipeline! 🎉 The only thing which now remains is to add the deploy token to every repository where you want to leverage this same solution and adapt your .gitlab-ci.yml build pipeline.
+You are now able to push commits/tags/.. to your repository from within your gitlab-ci pipeline! 🎉 The only thing which now remains is to add the deploy token to every repository where you want to leverage this same solution and adapt your .gitlab-ci.yml

 🧐 Downsides to this approach

-• You are uploading a SSH key which has write access to the repositories which have uploaded its accompanying public key as Deploy Token in Gitlab.
-This token is retrievable by everyone within the scope where you define it who has enough permissions (maintainer+) to manipulate the CICD settings of gitlab.
+- You are uploading a SSH key which has write access to the repositories which have uploaded its accompanying public key as

-• In theory you could generate a SSH key pair per project to scope down the impact when a key gets leaked.
+script.
+It will then end up in the logs of your build pipeline. - In theory you could generate a SSH key pair per project to scope down the impact when a key gets leaked.
 Although that would add a lot of manual labor.